Your Secret Weapon for Achieving Work-Life Balance

 Why is it called the Eisenhower Box?

-Named after the 34th President of the United States, Dwight D. Eisenhower, the Eisenhower box is a simple yet powerful tool that helps us distinguish between what is urgent and important, paving the way for a healthier and more balanced life.
+The Eisenhower Box is named after the 34th President of the United States, Dwight D. Eisenhower.
+It is a simple yet powerful tool that helps us distinguish between what is urgent and important, paving the way for a healthier and more balanced life.

 Eisenhower, a man renowned for his organizational skills and strategic decision-making, once said, “What is important is seldom urgent, and what is urgent is seldom important.”
 This wisdom forms the crux of the Eisenhower Box.